By otmseo on March 15, 2018

 Following the appeal to the QIC, the next level of a Medicare appeal is an appeal to an administrative law judge.
 These appeals are conducted by HHS, Office of Medicare Hearings and Appeals (OMHA).
 Here the appeal is usually conducted via telephone but it can be conducted by video teleconference, or even in person.
 If the Medicare provider wishes to appeal further, the provider may continue the appeal to the Medicare Appeals Council, with the final opportunity to appeal to the federal district court.

 The entire appeals process was designed to take less than one year.
 The redetermination was to take 60 days, the reconsideration 60 days, the ALJ appeal 90 days, and the appeal before the Medicare Appeals Council, 90 days.
 However, the backlog of appeals at the ALJ level is now expected to take several years.
-You can learn more about the Medicare appeals backlog by clicking here.
-You can also learn about options for advancing you Medicare appeal by clicking here.

 To learn more about filing an appeal as a Medicare provider of healthcare services, visit RosenblatLaw, or contact Medicare and Medicaid appeals lawyer Mike Rosenblat at 847-480-2390.